iiradia/PackRanks/README.md

 ### Rating System
 * We designed the <a target="_blank" href="http://www.packranks.com/about">rating system</a> to be simple for users to understand as well as to be the most <strong>accurate measure of difficulty</strong> for NC State courses.
-* We use newly updated data from <a target="_blank" href="https://tools.wolftech.ncsu.edu/gradient">Wolftech Gradient</a> to compute a rating of each course that measures how easy or difficult the class is.
+* We use newly updated grade distribution data provided by NC State Registration & Records to compute a rating of each course that measures how easy or difficult the class is.
 * We sort our course results for GEPs and specific courses by that rating, providing users with a simple and effective way to find the easiest GEPs or any courses they are looking for!

 ### Wishlist